-Madison's history dates back to 1829, when former federal judge James Doty bought more than one thousand acres of forest and swamp land on the isthmus between Lakes Monona and Mendota.
+Madison's history dates back to 1829 when former federal judge James Doty bought more than one thousand acres of forest and swamp land on the isthmus between Lakes Monona and Mendota.
 He intended to build a city.
 When the Wisconsin Territory was created seven years later, the legislature was tasked with choosing a permanent location for the capital.
 Doty lobbied for Madison as the new capital and offered buffalo robes to the cold legislators and promised the best lots in the city at a discount to undecided voters.
 The city -- which only existed on paper at this point -- was named the capital of the territory.

 Madison was incorporated as a village in 1846 with a population of just over 600.
-When Wisconsin became a state two years later, Madison remained the capital and it then became the site of the University of Wisconsin.
+When Wisconsin became a state two years later, Madison remained the capital, and it then became the site of the University of Wisconsin.
 It was incorporated as a city in 1856 with a population of nearly 6,700.

-Madison served as the center for the Union Army in Wisconsin during the Civil War, and it was a last stop for soldiers heading to fight the Confederates.
+Madison served as the center for the Union Army in Wisconsin during the Civil War, and it was the last stop for soldiers heading to fight the Confederates.
 Camp Randall in Madison was used as a prison camp, military hospital and training camp, and it was absorbed into the University of Wisconsin and Camp Randall Stadium in 1917.